shownola/Confab/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a basic chat application built with the following:

-* Ruby version
+* Ruby version 2.6.3

-* System dependencies

-* Configuration
+* Rails version 5.2.3

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+* Semantic UI front-end framework

+* Hirb gem for formatting models in the console

 * Deployment instructions